-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices). - Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
+- · Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices). - Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).

 The level in the fair value hierarchy within which the fair value measurement is categorised in its entirety is determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.
 For this purpose, the significance of an input is assessed against the fair value measurement in its entirety.
-If a fair value measurement uses observable inputs that require significance of a particular input to the fair value measurement in its entirety, that measurement is a level 3 measurement.
+If a fair value measurement uses observable inputs that require significant adjustment based on unobservable inputs, that measurement is a level 3 measurement.
 Assessing the significance of a particular input to the fair value measurement in its entirety requires judgement, considering factors specific to the asset or liability.